Addyi Side Effects

 Generic Name: flibanserin

 Note: This document contains side effect information about flibanserin.
 Some of the dosage forms listed on this page may not apply to the brand name Addyi.

-Common side effects of Addyi include: syncope, central nervous system depression, dizziness, drowsiness, fatigue, nausea, sedation, and hypotension.
+Common side effects of Addyi include: syncope, central nervous system depression, dizziness, drowsiness, fatigue, nausea, sedated state, and hypotension.
 Other side effects include: insomnia.
 See below for a comprehensive list of adverse effects.

 For the Consumer

 Applies to flibanserin: oral tablet

 Along with its needed effects, flibanserin (the active ingredient contained in Addyi) may cause some unwanted effects.
 Although not all of these side effects may occur, if they do occur they may need medical attention.

 - Blurred vision